EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_04-Windows-Admin-Center.md

 ### Introduction

-In this exercise, you will make yourself familiar with Windows Admin Center.
+In this exercise, you will set the default language of Windows Admin Center to English, install the Active Directory extension, add manually add connections to DC1 and DHCP, import a connections for HV1 and HV2, test some basic administrative functionality, and examine the PowerShell functions, that make up Windows Admin Center.

 #### Tasks